 For the onions:

-- 3-4 sweet or yellow onions (thinly sliced)
+- 2-3 sweet yellow onions (thinly sliced)

-- 3 Tablespoons butter (oil, or a blend of both)
+- 3 Tablespoons butter or olive oil

 - Water